zadr/j2s/README.md

 ```

 ## Why build this and not use some other tool?
 Seemed like a good idea.
-This was before `Codeable` was a thing.
+This was before `Codable` was a thing.

 ## Still hung up on depluralization?
 (Singularity?)
 A json dictionary with a key named `potatoes`, where the value is a list of dictionaries will be given the Swift type `[Potato]`.
 Similarly, `soliloquies` becomes `[Soliloquy]`, `dwarves` and `[Dwarf]`, and so on.
 Depluralization is a giant `if` statement though, so while `indices` becomes `[Index]`, `matrices` incorrectly becomes `matrex`.
 If Anyone wanted to do some natural language processing to solve this, that would be cool.